 Cranberry Maple Breakfast Bars

-2. Pour mixture into pan and pat down lightly with a spatula.
-Bake for 20-25 minutes until golden brown.
+- Pour mixture into pan and pat down lightly with a spatula.
+Bake uncovered for 30 minutes or until golden brown on top.

 Want more recipes like this?
 Try our Cranberry Dark Chocolate Cookies (vegan) or our 100 Calorie Cranberry Dark Chocolate Muffins.